alexhtaylor/HamSandwich/README.md

 Run `ruby app.rb` to launch the web service application.

 In your browser, visit `http://localhost:9292/` to use the web service.
-Execute requests in the URL format `http://localhost:9292/?actor=Firstname_Surname` or `http://localhost:9292?film=Film_Name`

-Alternatively, open a new tab in your terminal and you may execute requests in the format `curl "http://localhost:9292?actor=Firstname_Surname"` or `curl "http://localhost:9292?film=Film_Name"`
+Alternatively, you can use the web service with cURL requests from a new terminal window.